LiveAsynchronousVisualizedArchitecture/lava/README.md

 - <a id="flow-msg"> __Data Flow and Message Passing__ </a> - Flow nodes can be used for stateless transformations, making any data separated into a packet be dealt with concurrently.
 Message nodes can hold state, use flow nodes and dictate the overall behavior of a program.

-#### Interactivity and Testing
+#### Iterations, Interactivity and Testing

- - Any ouput from a node can potentially be visualized while the program is running.
- - Input data can be frozen and a single node can be recompiled, automatically hot reloaded, then automatically run using the now static input.
+- <a id="live">__Live Reloading__</a> -  - Input data can be frozen and a single node can be recompiled, automatically hot reloaded, then automatically run using the now static input.
 This enables fast iteration even in a large program by isolating a single piece and its input while continuously viewing its output.

- - Constant nodes can offer a way to change input in real time for interactive testing with visualization of results
+- <a id="bake">__Constant Nodes__</a> - Constant nodes can offer a way to change input in real time for interactive testing with visualization of results.

+- <a id="viz">__Visualization__</a> - Visualizations happen with lock free shared memory to external processes and don't interfere with the execution of the main program

+#### Modularity
+- <a id="libs">__Shared Libraries__</a> - Contain one or more nodes and can change while the program is running.
+Compilation is isolated to the lib being revised as well as run time checks in debug builds.

+- <a id="crsh">__Interrupts and Exceptions__</a> - The LAVA loop catches low level interrupts so that a crash shows up in the graph as a red halo around the crashed node.

+- <a id="serial">__Serialized Node IO__</a> - All communication between nodes is passed as pointer to a single span of contiguous memory.
+This means that all IO can be saved as a file, written to shared memory for visualization and debugging.
+While this can work with any data structure that can be serialized, data structures that always use a single span of memory (like tbl.hpp) are likely to be a good default.

 #### Concurrency, Parallelism and Asynchronous Design

-  -  Every packet of data can be dealt with concurrently, giving a program lock free asynchronous execution with little effort.
+- <a id="async">__Separate Data Executes Concurrently__</a> - Every packet of data can be dealt with concurrently, giving a program lock free asynchronous execution with little effort.
 Parallelism is dictated by the amount that data can be isolated

-   - Visualizations happen with lock free shared memory to external processes and don't interfere with the execution of the main program
+- <a id="lkfree">__Lock Free by Default__</a> - Threads take packets from a queue and execute them using their destination node.
+Memory for node IO is allocated lock free and owned by the thread using reference counting.
+Part of each thread's loop is deallocating memory after each node it executes.
+Even visualization is lock free using simdb.

+- <a id="thrds">__Threads Persist and Loop__</a> - Threads are meant to be created initially and loop, finding packets and executing them with their destination node.
+Each thread's stack can be used as thread local  eliminates overhead such as global memory allocation (which can lock) of thread creation.

+- <a id="shrmem">__Shared Memory__</a> -
+- <a id="viz">__Visualization__</a> -
+- <a id="stats">__Tbl Tree View With Statistics__</a> -

 ### Common Problems With Visual Programming

   -  Most environments use custom languages instead of leveraging the enormous ecosystem, maturity, speed and extensive design that has gone into existing languages.
 LAVA is made using a few thousand lines of C++ spread across 3 header files with no external dependencies
   -  Pure data flow visual programming has been successful in domain specific applications, though generalizing to arbitrary software can can break the tight mapping of the interface to execution needed
   -  Control flow, looping, data structures and persistant state can be difficult to control elegantly